Bachelor Party 2: The Last Temptation

-Bachelor Party 2: The Last Temptation is a 2008 sex comedy directed by James Ryan.
+Bachelor Party 2: The Last Temptation is a 2008 American sex comedy film directed by James Ryan.
 The film, a sequel-in-name-only to a comedy made 24 years earlier (Bachelor Party), stars Josh Cooke as the bachelor and Sara Foster as his fiancée.

 Plot

 A guy named Ron finally settled up and decided to marry his girlfriend Melinda, whom he met just two months ago.
 Her brother, Todd, hates Ron and tries to persuade Melinda that he is just marrying her to use her money for himself.
 He tries to talk Melinda out of the wedding, but before that, he tries to show who Ron really is so he decided to make a wild bachelor party, in hope of catching Ron and canceling the wedding.